Hushe Gondogoro Valley

-At the head of the Hushe valley is Masherbrum (7821m) and five large glaicers; Aling, Masherbrum, Gondogoro, Chogolisa and Tsarak Tsa.
+At the head of the Hushe valley is Masherbrum (7821m) and five large glaciers; Aling, Masherbrum, Hushe Gondogoro Valley, Chogolisa and Tsarak Tsa.
 The popular Hushe valley offers a variety of short, easy treks, a number of not too technical mountaineering peaks, some intresting rock climbs and an exciting route to Baltoro Glaicer.

 Following the Charakusa River and passing through Shepherd’s summer camp and the junction of the Gondogoro and Charakusa Rivers, we will cross a wooden bridge to reach Saicho, which is a large shepherd’s settlement with a Mosque.
 The next day we will trek to Dalzampa, which means “field of flowers”.
 It is a beautiful campsite at about 4150m, which lies between two lakes with Masherbrum Mountain and the white glacier cascading down from Masherbrum Pass reflecting in the still water.

 Day-01 Arrive Islamabad airport and transfer to hotel

 Day-02 Fly to Skardu in case of flight cancellation drive to Chilas 12-14hrs

 Day-03 Rest day in Skardu or drive from Chilas to Skardu.

 Day-04 Drive to Hushe village 6-7hrs 3050m.
 Meals & overnight in tents